clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 {{< tip >}}
-The Button Matrix widget supports the [key_collector](#key_collector) to collect the button presses as key press sequences for further automations.
-Check out [lvgl-cookbook-keypad](#lvgl-cookbook-keypad) for an example.
+The Button Matrix widget supports the [Key collector component](#key_collector) to collect the button presses as key press sequences for further automations.
+Check out [A numeric input keypad](#lvgl-cookbook-keypad) for an example.

 {{< /tip >}}
 ## `canvas`